Valiice/Discord-Bot/README.md

 ## How to install:
 Have python 3.9 installed
 1. Clone this repository `git clone https://github.com/Valiice/Howest-Discord-Bot.git`
-2. Go into the directory `cd Howest-Discord-Bot`
+2. Go into the directory `cd Discord-Bot`
 3. Do this python command to create a virtual environment `py -m venv env`
 4. On Windows `.\env\Scripts\activate` On Linux or MacOS `source env/bin/activate`
 5. Install all the requirements `pip install -r requirements.txt`